wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 # Summary

 You have successfully built the application.
 By doing so we have learned how to make a phone call from a mobile application to the phone using Vonage Client SDK.
 For the complete project please see this project on [GitHub](https://github.com/nexmo-community/client-sdk-voice-app-to-phone-flutter).
-This project additionally contains the Android native code (`android` folder) allowing we to run this app on Android as well.
+This project additionally contains the Android native code (`android` folder) allowing you to run this app on Android as well.

 To familiarize yourself with other use causes please check [other tutorials](https://developer.vonage.com/client-sdk/tutorials) and [Vonage developer center](https://developer.vonage.com/).